Hybrids, utility clubs, rescue clubs — by whatever name you want to use, for many golfers, these clubs could be called life savers.

 It’s gotten to the point where if you’re not using at least one hybrid, you’re probably leaving shots out on the course, or money on the table, or whatever you’d want to say.
 They’ve become essential enough that even the pros on TV are carrying them.

-What To Look For in a Hybrid Golf Club
+What To Look for in a Hybrid Golf Club

 There’s a lot that goes into finding the right golf club, and it’s never going to be the same for every single person.
 For as unique as each golfer’s swing is, it’s easy to understand why one-size-fits-all really doesn’t work in golf.